Digha-New Digha, Purba Medinipur

 Avoid the monsoon (June-August) unless you enjoy dramatic grey skies and being confined to your hotel room (swimming is often banned due to rough seas).
 December and January see domestic tourist influxes, particularly during holidays.

-One more timing tip: the Bay of Bengal doesn’t do “mild drama.”
+One more timing tip: The Bay of Bengal doesn’t do “mild drama.”
 Shoulder months can be gorgeous, but cyclone-season weather systems (especially around late summer/autumn windows) can change plans quickly.
 So, if the forecast looks twitchy, plan your beach hours conservatively and keep an indoor backup (aquarium, science centre, long lunch) in your pocket.

 Title